cardmaking · Video

 I started die cutting with my Be Bold Blooms kit.
 I love the variety of flowers included…they are fun and whimsical!
 I used my Papertrey paper plus some Spellbinders Brushed Gold.
 I like that the gold adds a rich elegance without being too shiny.

 I wanted to experiment with backgrounds too.
-For Card 1, I “debossed” my background panel with an older Embossing Folder of the Month called Intertwined Lattice, which unfortunately sold out.
+For Card 1, I “debossed” my background panel with an older Embossing Folder of the Month called Intertwined Lattice.
 For Card 2, I die cut a frame with an old favorite Spellbinders Essential Rectangles.

 Spellbinders Be Bold Blooms Die cut handmade card in blues and yellows.